 Embryos are formed from cells known as embryonic stem cells, which start out with the potential to develop into any cell type.
 As an embryo develops, these stem cells produce functionally distinct cell lineages that group together to form organs.
 Organs themselves contain stem cells that are more specialized and are involved in tissue maintenance and repair in adults.
 The department's research explores how embryonic cells adopt specific identities, how they assemble and contribute to the formation of tissues and organs, and how they give rise to adult stem cells.
 It also seeks to shed light on adult stem cell properties.

 An impact in all fields of health

-Work carried out in the department includes studies on the origin of blood stem cells, the formation and regeneration of skeletal muscles, and the properties of embryonic stem cells cultured in vitro.
+The department's scientists analyze the origins of blood stem cells, the formation and regeneration of skeletal muscles, and the properties of embryonic stem cells cultured in vitro.

-For instance, one recent study focused on the formation of esophagus muscle tissue, its regeneration and its development during aging; another one sought to identify the genes responsible for ‘Disorders of sex development’ in humans and a third, together with Necker Hospital, looked at heart formation in mice and congenital heart defects in humans.
+For instance, one recent study focused on the formation and regeneration of esophagus muscle tissue and how it develops during the aging process; another sought to identify the genes responsible for disorders of sex development in humans; and a third, together with Necker Hospital, looked at heart formation in mice and congenital heart defects in humans.

 François Schweisguth, Director of the Department of Developmental and Stem Cell Biology

 Developmental biology aims to identity the rules that govern development in embryos and adults, which are often common to all living beings.
 Understanding how tissues are formed also means understanding how they regenerate and repair themselves.
 This knowledge paves the way for tissue reconstruction